Kamala Harris proves own worst enemy in enigmatic campaign

-Sen. Kamala Harris’s presidential campaign has shown an uncanny ability to squander chances.
+Sen. Kamala D. Harris’ presidential campaign has shown an uncanny ability to squander chances.
 Each time the California Democrat’s run has appeared to catch fire, with a breakout debate performance or a headline-grabbing policy stance, she has managed to douse the flames.

-Yet political veterans, including operatives inside the Trump campaign, said she is still a very real contender, perhaps the most formidable Democrat in a general election contest against the president.
+Yet political veterans, including operatives inside the Trump campaign, said she is still a real contender, perhaps the most formidable Democrat in a general election contest against the president.

-“The one who scares me the most in the general is Kamala Harris,” said a key player inside President Trump’s re-election campaign.
+“The one who scares me the most in the general is Kamala Harris,” said a key player inside President Trump’s reelection campaign.
 “The top candidates are all flawed candidates, but the least flawed is Kamala Harris.”

-The operative, who did not want to be identified discussing internal campaign deliberations, acknowledged that the warnings about Ms. Harris were a minority view in the Trump world.
+The operative, who did not want to be identified discussing internal campaign deliberations, acknowledged that the warning about Ms. Harris was a minority view in the Trump world.

-The re-election team remains focused on a challenge from former Vice President Joseph R. Biden, the current frontrunner in the Democratic race.
-They are also prepping for a matchup with Sen. Elizabeth Warren, whom conventional Beltway wisdom sees as likeliest to snatch the nomination from Mr. Biden.
+The reelection team remains focused on a challenge from former Vice President Joseph R. Biden, the front-runner in the Democratic race.
+They are also prepping for a matchup with Sen. Elizabeth Warren, whom conventional Beltway wisdom sees as the likeliest candidate to snatch the nomination from Mr. Biden.

 Ms. Harris, a woman of color with Jamaican and Indian heritage, has the potential to emerge as a historic figure rivaling the Obama mold, but she has provided plenty of reasons to doubt her staying power in the Democratic race.

 She launched her presidential bid in January to huge fanfare and fawning press coverage.
-Her kickoff rally in her hometown of Oakland drew an estimated 20,000 people — more than the 13,000 who turned out to see Sen. Bernard Sanders’ 2020 debut or the 15,000 who flocked to see then-Sen. Barack Obama launch his 2008 campaign.
+The kickoff rally in her hometown of Oakland drew an estimated 20,000 people — more than the 13,000 who turned out to see Sen. Bernard Sanders’ 2020 debut or the 15,000 who flocked to see Barack Obama launch his 2008 campaign.

 Within months, though, Ms. Harris slid into single digits in the polls and was vying for fourth or fifth place with Mayor Pete Buttigieg of South Bend, Indiana, and former Rep. Beto O’Rourke of Texas.